Kallarali Hoovagi: Plot

 A young Hindu boy (belonging to a caste primarily considered vegetarian) staying in a Hindu dominated kingdom finds a mute Muslim girl belonging to Muslim dominated neighbouring enemy kingdom.
 He gives her shelter in his Hindu family without knowing her background.
 When he realizes that she is a non-vegetarian, he secretly provides her with biryani in spite of him being vegetarian.
 He realizes that she is Muslim while she is offering prayers but hides it from his parents.
 When it comes to the fore that she belongs to the enemy kingdom, he faces opposition from a senior family member.
 He decides to personally send her back to her hometown safely.
 Though he escapes the security at the borders, he gets caught in the enemy kingdom as she reaches home and is sentenced to death by hanging.
 However, he is pardoned after the girl regains her lost voice in the climax.

 Cast

 Director T. S. Nagabharana (center) with the film's crew, addressing the media in the sidelines of 37th International Film Festival of India, 2006.

+Production

+The sets of Chitradurga fort was recreated at Kanteerava Studios.